29Kumait/Out-Of-Sync/README.md

 ## Description

-Out OF SYNc" is a single-page application provides a plainThe home UI contains a sidebar with links to four dynamic pages each of has simple functiolal tast basesd feach data from an open API .
+"Out Of Sync" is a single-page application web into open APIs.
+The interface is clean and straightforward, sporting a sidebar  sidebar with links to four dynamic pages.
+Each page provides simple experiment with API task basesd.

 ## Table of Contents